 Below you will find links for information on Pre-arrival for Australia Awardees.
 Please take your time to read all the information and the New Student Checklist before you arrive.

 - Check on Australian Customs and Quarantine information – What not to bring!

 - Login to your OSHC account if need to arrange for Family Health Cover.
-Your Policy number is student ID (starts from 3) followed by UCSS, for example, 3xxxxxxxUCSS.
+Your Policy number is P followed by your student ID, for example 'Pxxxxxxx'.

 - Email to AustraliaAwards@canberra.edu.au if you have schooling age children to join you in Australia.